My Queensland Journal

 1. Southbank Parklands

 Set on the southern bank of the Brisbane River, this iconic stretch overlooks the high rise buildings of the CBD.
 Make sure to take a stroll along the promenade and take in all the sights, perfectly manicured gardens, and for a photo opp check out the giant Brisbane letters at the western end.
 Southbank is as pretty as a post card and a must when visiting Brisbane.
-If you are travelling with children bring your togs and towel and enjoy the free man made Streets Beach.
+If you are travelling with children bring your togs and towel and enjoy the free man-made Streets Beach.
 Or enjoy a cold one and lunch at one of the many pubs and restaurants.
 A favourite of mine is the popular Plough Inn.
+To find out more visit What’s on Southbank.
 Parking around Southbank is mostly metered, with paid car parking available.
 To save on parking you’re best bet is to hop on a train into South Brisbane station, or even better, catch a City Cat ferry for a view from the river.
 The Brisbane council operates the City Hopper, a free ferry service.
+The easiest way to navigate public transport timetables and stops is via the Translink Journey Planner.
+Just enter your to and from location and the site will provide a number of public transport options and maps.

 2. Mt Coot-tha